lang-talk/meetups/proposals.md

 - Introduction to Qualified Types `🔧 in works`
 - Symbolic Execution, is it even useful? `🔧 in works`
 - Continuations, how to have made a different sandwich `🔧 in works`
+- Properly 🅱️ased testing `🔧 in the works`